kosharun/Gym-Management-App/README.md

 # Gym-Management-App

 This is a Gym Management app made for gym owners using PHP and SQL.
-This project was only made for learning PHP.
+This project was only made for learning PHP purposes.

 You can check it out here : "https://gym-manage-system.000webhostapp.com/" using the username and password: "adminjara"